 If you don’t have health insurance

-Consider adding personal injury protection or medical payments coverage.
+Consider personal injury protection or medical payments coverage.
 While these aren’t a substitute for health insurance, they can provide some financial help in an accident.

 If you already have health insurance